Close

 A Shattered Circle by Kevin Egan

-Image Placeholder of - 38 A Shattered Circle is a legal thriller that’s anything but boring.
+opens in a new windowImage Place holder of - 10 A Shattered Circle is a legal thriller that’s anything but boring.
 NYC judge William Lonergan becomes mentally-impaired after an accident.
 His wife, who doubles as his secretary, preserves Lonergan’s career by covering up his condition — but she can only do it for so long.
 After Lonergan gets attacked, he and his wife move to their summer house for safety… a big mistake.

 American Drifter by Heather Graham and Chad Michael Murray

-Place holder of - 96 Young vet River Roulet tries to escape his PTSD by moving to Brazil.
+opens in a new windowPlaceholder of -2 Young vet River Roulet tries to escape his PTSD by moving to Brazil.
 He falls in love with journalist Natal who lives with the top drug lord of Rio, Tio Amato.
 River and Natal try to escape to the interior of Brazil, but Tio is after them.
 A psychological thriller as much as an action-packed one, American Drifter is an expected delight from bestselling author Heather Graham and famous celeb Chad Michael Murray!

 And Into the Fire by Robert Gleason